Trump suggests Blumenthal misrepresented Gorsuch’s remarks

-President Donald Trump’s extended criticism of the judiciary prompted a rebuke from his nominee for the Supreme Court, who told a senator the president’s comments were “demoralizing and disheartening.”
+President Donald Trump’s criticism of the judiciary prompted a rebuke from his nominee for the Supreme Court, who told a senator the president’s comments were “demoralizing and disheartening.”

 Judge Neil Gorsuch, who was nominated by Trump to the nation’s high court last week, made the comments Wednesday after Trump accused an appellate court considering his immigration and refugee executive order of being “so political.”
-Over the weekend, the president labelled a judge who ruled on his executive order a “so-called judge” and referred to the ruling as “ridiculous.”
+Over the weekend, the president labeled a judge who ruled on his executive order a “so-called judge” and referred to the ruling as “ridiculous.”

-Sen. Richard Blumenthal of Connecticut first relayed Gorsuch’s remarks on Wednesday following a meeting with the judge.
+Democratic Sen. Richard Blumenthal of Connecticut first relayed Gorsuch’s remarks on Wednesday following a meeting with the judge.
 Trump’s own confirmation team for Gorsuch later confirmed he had made those remarks.

+For subscribers: Trump’s Supreme Court pick Neil Gorsuch may be most traditional choice he’s made

+Related: Trump names conservative judge Neil Gorsuch as U.S. Supreme Court pick

 But Trump suggested that Blumenthal had misrepresented Gorsuch, tweeting early Thursday, “Sen. Richard Blumenthal, who never fought in Vietnam when he said for years he had (major lie), now misrepresents what Judge Gorsuch told him?”